Lily-02/CSScreativeblog/posts/week4.md

 ![re26](/23/re26.png)

-# Conclusion
+## Conclusion

 This homework helped me understand not only the technical aspects of using the Canvas API but also the concept of fractals.
 The ability to visualize complex patterns through programming was particularly rewarding.
 Despite the challenges, this exercise enhanced my problem-solving skills and my understanding of recursive functions in creating graphical content.

+# Fractal concept in AT2:

 ## Can this method be used to maximize chaos?
-How might you use it in your AT2?

 The fractal tree I implemented uses recursive branching to create a pattern.
 By tweaking several aspects of this recursion, I can increase the "chaos" or unpredictability in the visual output, and maximizing the chaotic aesthetic style: